sivahuang77/citrux-cli/docs/quota-and-pricing.md

-# Gemini CLI: Quotas and pricing
+# Citrux CLI: Quotas and pricing

-Gemini CLI offers a generous free tier that covers many individual developers' use cases.
+Citrux CLI offers a generous free tier that covers many individual developers' use cases.
 For enterprise or professional usage, or if you need higher limits, several options are available depending on your authentication account type.